WorkSafe has commissioned a piece of research on workers and employers.

 The research will allow WorkSafe to track improvements in workplace health and safety culture performance over time as we strive to transform New Zealand’s health and safety performance.

 The 2021 report includes more detailed information about health problems workers consider to be caused or made worse by their work, and injuries sustained while working.
 This part of the questionnaire was strengthened to support measurement of indicators within WorkSafe’s new Strategic Outcomes Framework.

 The research from 2021 surveyed 2,672 employers and 3,627 workers across all industries and found:

 - there is a greater integration of health and safety in New Zealand workplaces since 2019

-- NZ has more mature safety cultures (up 4 points to 56% of all NZ employers), with an especially strong shift among medium-sized businesses, forestry employers, and agriculture employers
+- New Zealand has more mature safety cultures (up 4 points to 56% of all NZ employers), with an especially strong shift among medium-sized businesses, forestry employers, and agriculture employers

 - over half of employers now place health and safety in their top 3 priorities (up 5 points)

 - more employers recognise the connection between health and safety and harm reduction (up 4 points)

 - integrating health and safety into workplaces during COVID-19 has had its challenges, and more employers now say that the financial cost of complying with health and safety regulations is big